zagui440s/personalCP/8FullStackApp/day2/deployment.md

 cp -r <path_to_dist_dir>/dist /usr/share/nginx/html
 ```

 > Now lets restart `Nginx` to make sure it recognizes the changes we've made with `sudo service nginx restart`.
-Finally, if we open up our Chrome browser and type in `http://<ip:address>` we will be able to see our React application being hosted through our Ec2 instance!!!
+Finally, if we open up our Chrome browser and type in `http://<ip:address>` we will be able to see our React application being hosted through our Ec2 instance!

 ## 7. Gunicorn and Django